 Francesca Messina

-Francesca Messina, Ph.D., is a Research Scientist with The Water Institute Coastal and Deltaic Systems Modeling department.
+Francesca Messina, Ph.D., is a Research Environmental Engineer with The Water Institute’s Natural Systems Modeling and Monitoring group.

-As an environmental engineer, she is interested in environmental fluid dynamics, reclamation of polluted sites, pollutant dynamic, and sanitary and environmental engineering.
+As a research scientist and environmental engineer, she also has skill sets that delve into environmental fluid dynamics, reclamation of polluted sites, pollutant dynamic, and sanitary and environmental engineering.

 See All Work